mlabbe/nativefiledialog/docs/build.md

 ### Package Maintainer Only ###

 I support a custom Premake action: `premake5 dist`, which generates all of the checked in project types in subdirectories.
 It is useful to run this command if you are submitting a pull request to test all of the supported premake configurations.
-Do not check in the built projects; I will do so before deploying your change.
+Do not check in the built projects; I will do so before accepting your pull request.

 ## SCons build (deprecated) ##